Don't have an account?

 There are different reasons for rejection—the story doesn’t fit the line; there’s too much telling, not enough showing (writing, it appears, is the one industry where baring all and exposing one’s self are regarded as the commendable…unlike in the real world where showing your everything could get you a fine and jail time).
-Perhaps the most confusing rejection for a writer to hear is “It’s a good story, but it’s not a romance.”
+Perhaps the most confusing rejection for a writer to hear is:

 Not a romance?
 Not a romance!
 There’s a boy, there’s a girl, they end up together in the end.
 What else could the editor want?

 Despite misconceptions, just because you have two bodies declaring their undying love at the end of a story doesn’t mean your story is a romance.

 First of all—and proving my suspicion that those who pursue writing as a career have some deep-seated masochistic issues—romance can be subjective.
 One of my friends told me that she thought Disney’s Pirates of the Caribbean was a great romance.
 I, on the other hand, thought it was an action-adventure with romantic elements.
 Who was right?
 Me, of course.
 Hey, this is my article; I get to be right, don’t I?